networkandcode/networkandcode.github.io/_posts/kubernetes/components/2020-02-22-backup-and-restore-master.md

 ---
-title: kubernetes > backup and restore the master
+title: "kubernetes > backup and restore the master"
-categories: kubernetes
+categories: "kubernetes"
 ---

 This post covers information about how to backup and restore a Kubernetes master.
 The prerequisite is to have knowledge of launching a cluster using kubeadm.